TL;DR

 This approach starts with designing, implementing, and monitoring various practices, procedures, and training initiatives to uphold legal and ethical standards across all aspects of your company’s activities.

-For example, if you are a healthcare organization or a company that deals with healthcare businesses, you must be HIPAA compliant, as it is a mandatory regulatory requirement.
+For example, if you are a healthcare organization or a company that works with healthcare businesses, you must be HIPAA-compliant, as it is a mandatory regulatory requirement.

 Importance of corporate compliance